 Preservation decisions - All of the structures on the site have historical significance, but not all can find new uses.
 What do you do with a rusting, 500 foot long warehouse with incredible views?
 How do we make these decisions?

-Seismic issues - three major structures are unreinforced masonry, and seismic safety concerns have forced them to be closed and mothballed.
+Seismic issues - Several major structures are unreinforced masonry, and seismic safety concerns have forced them to be closed and mothballed.

 Nearby development - Mission Bay, the biggest development in S.F. history, is happening within a few hundred yards of Pier 70.
 Third Street is on the verge of major development.
 How will all this impact Pier 70?

-Economics of preservation - the cost of rehabilitating the major buildings on the site is in the tens of millions of dollars.
+Economics of preservation - The cost of rehabilitating the major buildings on the site is in the hundreds of millions of dollars, and going up.
 In an uncertain economy, how can this money be found?
 The Port of San Francisco is required to pay its own way - where can the money be found to maintain protect the historic buildings until viable development plans are involved?

 Get Involved (at least a little bit):